Go to Homepage

 Art may be exceptional here but Port Moresby certainly isn’t the region’s foodie capital.
 Compared to neighbouring Fiji or New Caledonia – and even nearby small countries such as Vanuatu and East Timor – the diversity of cuisines is limited.
 Still, follow these guidelines and you can expect some pleasant, if not overly memorable meals.

-Bright Ela Beach Hotel/ photo: hotel
+Bright Ela Beach Hotel Tower Suite/ photo: hotel

 Since most locals don’t eat out and the affluent among them prefer hotel dining, independent restaurants in Port Moresby are relatively few.
-However, if you feel you must escape hotel eateries, popular options – with so-so Chinese food – are Ang’s (tel: 323-0863), Fu Gui Village (tel: 323-0188) and Grand Palace (tel: 311-2826).
-The Korean barbecue is okay rather than outstanding at Galbi House (tel: 321-5877).
-A melding of Chinese and Indian fare in no-frills surrounds marks 168 Restaurant (tel: 325-1868).
+However, if you feel adventurous ask your hotel concierge for local tips — and safe eateries.
+Some popular options for passable Chinese food are Ang’s, Fu Gui Village and Grand Palace.
+The Korean barbecue is not as ubiquitous here as in other Asian countries but is okay, not outstanding, at Galbi House.
+A melding of Chinese and Indian fare in no-frills surrounds marks the choice at long running 168 Restaurant.
 But, really, hotels and the yacht club are better options.
-Otherwise, roadside food choices are largely limited to home-grown fast-food chains, most hinged on fried chicken.
+Otherwise, roadside food choices are largely limited to home-grown fast-food chains, most focused on fried chicken.
+As for nightclubs, don’t bother.
+They’re mostly rough beer-barns where, at best, you’ll be badgered by drunks to buy drinks.
+For late night drinks stick to hotel outlets.

 ▲ top